nwmqpa/GTNH-CropAutomation/README.md

     autoSpread

 Fire and Forget.
-If you have brand new crops (ie. 1/1/1 spruce saplings) and want to automatically stat-up and start spreading. keepMutations in the config should be set to false (default) otherwise the storage farm will be overwritten once autoSpread begins.
+If you have brand new crops (ie. 1/1/1 spruce saplings) and want to automatically stat-up and start spreading. keepMutations in the config should be set to false (default), otherwise the storage farm will be overwritten once autoSpread begins.
 To run, simply enter:

     autoStat && autoSpread